jasjeetsuri/B2C-Custom-Policy-Manager/README.md

 #### Setup and usage

-1. Sign in to the [Application Registration Portal](https://apps.dev.microsoft.com/) using your Microsoft account.
+1. Sign in to the [Azure Portal](https://portal.azure.com/) using your Global Admin account.
-1. Select **Add an app**, and enter a friendly name for the application (such as **B2C Policy Manager**).
-Click **Create**.
-1. On the application registration page, select **Add Platform**.
-Select the **Native App** tile and save your change.
-The **delegated permissions** operations in this sample use permissions that are specified in the AuthenticationHelper.cs file.
-This is why you don't need to assign any permissions to the app on this page.
+1. Select your Azure AD B2C directory from the directory filter.
+2. Select the **Azure Active Directory Blade**.
+3. Select **Application Registrations**, and create a new Application.
+4. Select Type `Native`, and enter the redirect API: `https://b2capi.com`, create the App.
+5. Select **Settings** - **Required Permissions** - **Add** - **Select An API**.
+Choose the Microsoft Graph API.
+6. Select the permission **Read and write your organization's trust framework policies**.
+7. Click **Save**, and click **Grant Permissions**.
-1. Open build the solution in Visual Studio.
+1. Open and build the solution in Visual Studio.
 1. Run the application:

     a.
 Set the Tenant to your B2C tenant: something.onmicrosoft.com

     b.
-Set the V2 Graph App Id to the App Id from the App Registration created at apps.dev.microsoft.com.
+Set the V1 Graph App Id field to the Application Id from the App Registration created in the AAD Blade.

     c.
-Set the B2C Application Id to the App Id of an Application Registration created in the AAD B2C Blade at portal.azure.com.
+Set the B2C Application Id to the App Id of an Application Registration created in the AAD B2C Blade.

     d.
-Set the reply url to a valid Reply URL set on the Application Registration referenced in the step above.
+Set the reply url to a valid Reply URL set on the Application Registration referenced in the step above (AAD B2C App Registration).

 1. Click Login and login with the Global Admin of your B2C tenant.
 It must be in the format user@something.onmicrosoft.com.